1stdibs/WrapModel/README.md

 * Enforceable immutability
 * Objective C compatibility

-I’ll go over these goals in a little more detail below, after the usage description, but some of the main ways `WrapModel` meets its goals is by:
+These goals are presented in a little more detail below, but here are some of the main ways `WrapModel` meets its goals:

 * retaining the original data dictionary
 * transforming property data lazily on access